The Difference Between a Solicitor and a Barrister

 What Is The Role Of A Criminal Law Barrister?

 As a lawyer, a Barrister spends most of their time appearing as special counsel in court for complicated legal arguments or trials.
 A limited number of Senior Barristers are made Queen’s Counsel (QC) as an honour of ability and experience.
 A Barrister in Perth cannot be engaged directly by a client and the rules in Perth requires a Barrister to be retained by a Solicitor for specialist advice or court representation.

 There could be a number of reasons why a client’s lawyer may suggest that a QC Barrister in Perth is retained to act as counsel at trial.
 If the trial is anticipated to take considerable and lengthy time the Solicitor may not have the recourses to act as counsel.
-The Solicitor in Perth also may believe that a particular Barrister in Perth is best suited for the particular type of charge, a specific issue in the trial or the unusual circumstances surrounding the allegations that have been made.
+The Solicitor also may believe that a particular Barrister is best suited for the particular type of charge, a specific issue in the trial or the unusual circumstances surrounding the allegations that have been made.

-There are differences between a Solicitor and a Barrister in Perth and on some occasions it is appropriate to have both on board.
+There are differences between a Solicitor and a Barrister and on some occasions it is appropriate to have both on board.
 However, in Perth and Western Australia, the legislation provides for an amalgamated practice of Barrister and Solicitor.
 This means that a firm of lawyers in Perth like Andrew Williams Criminal Lawyers are able to act as both Barristers and Solicitors.